 This brings up an objection that has caused heated debate in recent years.
 If the Church is meant to be inclusive as the parable of the wheat and tares suggests, then why do we still have the penalty of excommunication on the books?
 Why do some clamor that Catholic politicians who support legal abortion should be denied holy communion?
 Isn’t this just a mean-spirited sort of Puritanism?

 To receive communion while living in a state of grave sin or brazen dissent from church teaching causes tremendous confusion.
 It could mislead observers into concluding that the sin or error in question is not so serious after all and induce them to also indulge in it.
 Secondly, it could also lead the communicant to the same conclusion–that his or her actions or opinions really are acceptable and fall within the boundaries of what is spiritually healthy.

 Excommunication is not snotty Puritanism.
 When employed, it is intended as a form of shock therapy.
 The patient is delusional and needs to be woken up to reality before it is too late.
 If we don’t act to bring the patient back to his senses, he will likely do himself in and perhaps even take others with him.

 When to employ such therapy is a matter for Pope and bishops to decide.
-Our responsibility is not to worry about how to separate the evil tares from the wheat of the church, but how to uproot the seeds of wickedness from the field of our own hearts.
+Our responsibility is not to worry about how to separate the evil tares from the wheat of the church, but how to uproot the weeds of wickedness from the field of our own hearts.
 That task is big enough!